nitsanavni/katas/mindmap/plan.md

 # in

+- children can leave hints of their exact location in the multi-line block, later to be used by the outer iteration to know where to place the connecting lines
+  - hints can be placed in the string itself
+  - or - more explicitely in a new field - so each line becomes:
+    ```ts
+    type Line = { body: string; leadingConnector: boolean };
+    ```
+    👍 like
 - conclusion - there should be a single place where the stdio is handled - e.g. allow/disallow typing to appear on screen / listen to "keypress" events
   - `stdio` module
 - need a debug log that doesn't interfere with stdout
 - move all transforms under sudfolder
-- replace escape with 'h'
+- ✅ replace escape with 'h'
 - maybe `selected` should be a number on the model, instead of booleans all over the place
 - idea! for markdown snapshot, we can create our own "received" md file, and snapshot its contents using `t.snapshot`
 - in an outline, parents precede their children
 - recursively - a parent is to the left of its children
-  - we need a way to append blocks of strings (multi-line strings) horizontally
+  - ✅ we need a way to append blocks of strings (multi-line strings) horizontally

 ## thinking about arch